paretoman/votekit/tutorial/voteCasters.md

   * voteFractions - the fraction of the population with a preference.
   * List of votes:
     * scoreVotes - a list of votes.
 Each vote has a score for each candidate.
-    * rankingVotes - a list of votes.
+    * rankings - a list of votes.
 Each vote has a rank for each candidate.
     * cansByRank - a list of votes.
 Each vote is a list indexed by ranking.
 A list of candidates is at each ranking.
   * preComputedTallies:
     * tallyFractions - a number for each candidate.